-Sc ore Review Theme Ref Assessment Questions 1 2 3 4 5 Reviewers Comments and Observations Wa5 How well does the building maximise sustainable opportunities?
-Prompt: Green theatre programme Poor Fair Average GOOD Excellent Theatres use set back at night.
+Sc ore Review Theme Ref Assessment Questions 1 2 3 4 5 / 9 Reviewers Comments and Observations Poor Fair Average Good V.goor Excellent Wa5 How well does the building maximise sustainable opportunities?
+Prompt: Green theatre programme < Board / FM Team Theatres use set back at night.
 Changing type of kit to be green.
 A suggestion was it would be good to have lights on a timer in some rooms, but acknowledges this could be a safety issue.
 The switches provide are compliant with current guidance.
 Maximising energy efficiency is with the types of lighting and mechanisms used.
 There have been issues but that is down to maintenance of the system in the building.
-Agreement on rating/ outcome Engineering E Has there been any issues around energy performance?
-Prompt: using light switches, sensors, energy systems $\sim$ × $\mathbb{N}$ Board / FM Team see above E How easy is it to get things fixed and maintained? (building maintenance) x Board / FM Team It can take time to get items fixed.
+Agreement on rating/ outcome X Engineering E Has there been any issues around energy performance?
+Prompt: using light switches, sensors, energy systems × $\square$ Board / FM Team see above E How easy is it to get things fixed and maintained? (building maintenance) × Board / FM Team It can take time to get items fixed.
 One of the toilets have been out of use for 2 weeks and it has taken a week for a dishwasher to be fixed.
 There has also been an issue with an airlock in one of the admission rooms which is taking a while.
 WA Any issues with the waste system?
-Any suggestions for improvement? $\langle / \rangle$ $\langle \rangle$ $\left \right\rangle \left\langle \right\rangle$ x Board / FM Team w Any issues with the water system?
+Any suggestions for improvement? // $\langle \rangle$ $\left \right\rangle$ x Board / FM Team w Any issues with the water system?
 Any suggestions for improvement?
 Prompt: temperature of water, drinking water, sluice Board / FM Team Suggestion made for water fountains.
 We're only allowed to take cold water from 2 tap sink for patients, there is only 1 sink to access this (restroom and café).
 Staff use the single tap sinks for there water, although the water from these isn't very cold.
-CD Do you have any suggestions of improving CO2 output?
-Prompt: green applications $\sum$ x Board / FM Team Character and Innovation Ci1/ C Agreement on rating/ outcome Does the building and grounds lift the spirits of start occupants and visitors, do you thinks its interesting and sensitive to the local environment?
-Prompt; do you notice different things, kids waiting area (talking points, distraction) Do the building and its grounds provide a strong and positive image X x End User Groups Yes, feedback from service users is brilliant, patients love it, a frequent comment is that it feels like a hotel, comfortable and cool.
+CD Do you have any suggestions of improving CO2 suppressions of green applications $\langle \ \rangle$ x Board / FM Team Agreement on rating/ outcome $\left( \right)$ $\sim$ х Character and Innovation environment?
+Prompt; do you notice different things, kids waiting area (talking points, distraction) )) x End User Groups Yes, feedback from service users is brilliant, patients love it, a frequent comment is that it feels like a hotel, comfortable and cool.
 It is great to have the separate waiting areas for kids and the sensory room has been a great addition.
 The outdoor play area sign needs to be removed.
 Within the theatre Ophthalmology waiting area, it isn't as pleasant as other areas as the only thing to look at is emergency signage.
 Staff find it a really nice place to work.
-See above Ci5/ C and therapeutic value?
-Prompt: visually appealing x End User Groups Agreement on rating/ outcome х Form and Materials Fm1/ Are the buildings entrances and entry points logical and welcoming?
+Ci5/ C Do the building and its grounds provide a strong and positive image and therapeutic value?
+Prompt: visually appealing x End User Groups See above Agreement on rating/ outcome х Form and Materials Fm1/ Are the buildings entrances and entry points logical and welcoming?
 Prompt: too big, too small, visually accessible End User Groups Covered within access review theme.